-The following Local Rules are in effect for all Club Events
+The following Local Rules and Red Penalty Areas are in effect for all Club Events

 Local Rule E-5